 [10] The district court, however, focused not on the reasonableness of Schad's efforts in state court to develop mitigating evidence regarding his childhood, but on the fact that he did not succeed in doing so.
 The court emphasized that Schad failed to present the evidence to the state post-conviction court despite having several years to do so as well as having a court-appointed investigator.
 The court held: "[T]he record demonstrates that the state court facilitated Petitioner's investigation and development of evidence supporting his claims."
 Schad, 454 F. Supp.
 2d at 955.
 The district court further stated, "The state court's refusal to hold an evidentiary hearing was attributable to Petitioner's failure to develop the factual record."
 Id. at 955-56.
-The district court thus did not fully consider this evidence because it ruled that Schad had not been diligent in attempting to develop the basis of his claim during his state post-conviction proceedings.
-The district court's focus was not in accord with controlling Supreme Court precedent.
+The district court thus did not fully consider the materials presented to it because it ruled that Schad had not been diligent in attempting to develop the basis of his claim during his state post-conviction proceedings.
+The district court's focus on Schad's failure to develop a record in state court, rather than on whether he was delinquent in attempting to do so, was not in accord with controlling Supreme Court precedent.
 See Williams, 529 U.S. at 435 ("Diligence for purposes of [28 U.S.C. § 2254(e)(2)] depends upon whether the prisoner made a reasonable attempt, in light of the information available at the time, to investigate and pursue claims in state court; it does not depend . . . upon whether those efforts could have been successful.").

-[11] In the district court, Schad presented evidence that, if presented to the sentencing court, we conclude would have demonstrated at least some likelihood of altering the sentencing court's evaluation of the aggravating and mitigating factors present in the case.
-The evidence showed the effects of Schad's childhood abuse upon his mental condition as an adult.
+[11] In the district court, Schad presented evidence that, we conclude, if it had been presented to the sentencing court, would have demonstrated at least some likelihood of altering the sentencing court's evaluation of the aggravating and mitigating factors present in the case.
+The evidence showed how Schad's childhood abuse affected his mental condition as an adult.
 Had the sentencing court seen this evidence, which was so much more powerful than the cursory discussion of Schad's childhood contained in Bendheim's testimony and the presentence report, it might well have been influenced to impose a more lenient sentence.
 There was ample evidence presented at sentencing to illustrate Schad's intelligence, good character, many stable friendships, and church involvement, at least while he was in prison.
 Although Schad had a prior Utah conviction for second-degree murder, that charge arose out of an accidental death.
 The missing link was what in his past could have prompted him to commit this aberrant violent act of intentionally killing Grove.
 Without this psychological link, the crime appeared to be nothing but the act of a ruthless and cold blooded killer in the course of a robbery, and Schad was therefore sentenced to death.
 The extensive evidence of repressed childhood violent experiences could have supplied that link and mitigated his culpability for the crime.

-The record is clear that Schad did not succeed in bringing out the relevant mitigating evidence during state habeas proceedings.
-Because the district court focused on this lack of success, it held no hearing on the reasonableness of Schad's efforts to develop a record in state court.
-Neither the state court nor the district court record, however, contains information sufficient to determine whether those efforts were reasonable and that Schad therefore acted diligently.
+The record is clear that Schad did not succeed in bringing out relevant mitigating evidence during state habeas proceedings.
+Because the district court focused on this lack of success, it did not determine the reasonableness of Schad's efforts to develop a record in state court.
+Neither the state court nor the district court record, however, contains information sufficient for us to determine whether or not those efforts were reasonable and whether Schad therefore acted diligently.